Tomasz-Gryczka/Tomasz-Gryczka/README.md

 # :wave: Hi there!

 My name is Tomasz Gryczka, currently I am 2nd year IT student at [Warsaw University of Technology](https://www.pw.edu.pl/engpw).
 I love to learn and build something new, productive, innovative and creative.
-I am passionate about new tools/technologies and how they works.
+I am passionate about new tools/technologies and how they work.

 # 📃 Projects